CompuTec/computec-docs/docs/processforce/user-guide/scheduling/resource-calendar.md

 By clicking the, You Can Also button and the Remove past exceptions option; you can delete previously set Exceptions.

-Click the You Can Also button and Create exceptions based on current working days till... you can fill the Exceptions list with work days (and set hours) until the date specified in the Till Date field.
+Clicking the "You Can Also" button and selecting "Create exceptions based on current working days till..." enables you to populate the Exceptions list with workdays (and set hours) until the date specified in the Till Date field.

 ### Holidays